Pipasaurus-Rex/PathDashGit/README.md

 # Pathology-Dashboard
 Pathology Requesting Data Dashboard

-This is the Django data visualisation dashboard I created for my Master project for Manchester University.
+This is the Django data visualisation dashboard I created for my Masters project for Manchester University.

 This dashboard displays the pathology requesting patterns for A+E and GPs in my local NHS trust.
 With this we aim to reduce un-necessary pathology requesting and improve requesting behaviours.